-We are upgrading Bacchus Marsh Station as part of the Ballarat Line Upgrade.
+Bacchus Marsh Station has been upgraded as part of the Ballarat Line Upgrade.

 - an additional platform

-- a new accessible overpass linking the platforms
+- an accessible pedestrian overpass linking the two platforms

-- a new car park with 100 extra spaces
+- a car park with 100 extra spaces

 - improved bus bays and bicycle facilities